 If you’re on Pinterest, I’d love it if you could use that button above!
 Thanks now let’s make some Cheesy Baked Vidalia Dip 🙂

-This stuff is ooey, gooey, cheesy to a whole new level, and the flavorful bites of sweet onion take all of that to new heights.
+This stuff is ooey, gooey, and takes cheesy to a whole new level.
+The flavorful bites of sweet onion take all of that to new heights.
 Oh how I love this dip.
-I could eat it til I was sick off of it, it’s so good.
+It’s so good.

 I first had this at a football party a decade or so ago.
-I know a lot of people really enjoy watching football and I try to support that by hanging out in the kitchen to leave more room for them around the tv.
 The hostess had just taken it out of the oven and it was just a bubbling so nicely on top of a folded up dishtowel.
 I asked her what it was and she immediately started telling me the recipe.
 I dipped a corn chip into it and decided to keep that bubbly dish company for a little while :).

 There are all sorts of recipes with all sorts of ingredients out there for this amazingly delicious dip, but I just streamlined and put together what was needed to make it.
 In a world that strives to make everything ten times more complicated than it needs to be, I prefer to simplify things whenever possible.
-Here is my recipe for Cheesy Baked Vidalia Dip in all of it’s four ingredient glory.
-If you’re gonna watch a little bit of football this weekend or just want something that’s gonna warm your belly, this will do the trick.
+Here is my recipe for Cheesy Baked Vidalia Dip and all of it’s four ingredient glory.
+If you’re gonna watch a game this weekend or just want something that’s gonna warm your belly, this will do the trick.